pzagawa/FastCommanderCE/README.md

 ## FastCommander
-is a dual panel, native, fast, lightweight file manager for OS X.
+A a dual panel, native, fast, lightweight file manager for OS X.

 Created in 2013, as a personal learning project for Objective-C and OS X platform.